Emily Perraut LLP, trauma therapist and certified Brainspotting consultant in Michigan, smiling headshot against red brick wall background

 I hold a Master of Arts in Clinical Psychology from the Michigan School of Psychology (2011) and a Bachelor of Arts in Psychology from Oakland University (2010).
 I am a Limited Licensed Psychologist in the State of Michigan.

-I first got trained in Brainspotting in the beginning of 2016.
+I was initially trained in Brainspotting in the beginning of 2016.
 I have been a certified Brainspotting practitioner since 2018 and a certified Brainspotting consultant since 2021, a designation that reflects advanced, specialized training and a commitment to supporting other clinicians in developing their Brainspotting skills and practice.

 In 2023 I completed a certificate in Somatic Embodiment and Regulation Strategies with Linda Thai, whose deeply humanistic and decolonized approach to the body and nervous system aligns closely with my own.